tlswg/tls13-spec/draft-ietf-tls-tls13.md

        A(i) = HMAC_hash(secret, A(i-1))

 P_hash can be iterated as many times as necessary to produce the required quantity of data.
-For example, if P_SHA256 is being used to create 80 bytes of data, it will have to be iterated three times (through A(3)), creating 96 bytes of output data; the last 16 bytes of the final iteration will then be discarded, leaving 80 bytes of output data.
+For example, if P_SHA256 is used to create 80 bytes of data, it will have to be iterated three times (through A(3)), creating 96 bytes of output data; the last 16 bytes of the final iteration will then be discarded, leaving 80 bytes of output data.

 TLS's PRF is created by applying P_hash to the secret as:

-       PRF(secret, label, seed) = P_<hash>(secret, label + seed)
+       PRF(secret, label, seed) = P_hash(secret, label + seed)

 The label is an ASCII string.
-It should be included in the exact form it is given without a length byte or trailing null character.
+It should be included in the exact form it is given without a length byte or trailing NULL character.
 For example, the label "slithy toves" would be processed by hashing the following bytes: